feather-framework/feather-mail-driver-smtp/README.md

-# Feather Mail Driver Local
+# Feather Mail Driver SMTP

 A mail driver for the Feather CMS mail service using NIO SMTP.